jamesec/jamesec.github.io/o/murky_edge.md

 So in Afghanistan, there is - they - they use **Rumi**, who is the **poet**, who said all your feelings are really guests.
 So go out and welcome each guest, and that's very right, because then **you are not the guest, you own the house**.

 And you welcome them, and you say, "Oh yes, you know, you feel bad, but you're bringing me something or I don't know yet what I'm gonna do with you, but here's a room for you," and you take them upstairs, and you show them where they can be or acknowledge them.
 And all the time there's YOU.
 YOU welcome them, YOU acknowledge them, YOU touch them, YOU are next to them.
 Yes?
+(Mm-hmm.)

 And then when you've done that, **then go to the murky edge please**.